This diploma has two stages, each comprising 120 credits.

 Read the detailed learning outcomes here

 If you’ve already completed some study at another university, you may be able to count it towards your Open University qualification – reducing the number of modules you need to study.

 You should apply for credit transfer before you register, at least 4 weeks before the registration closing date.
 Just tell us what you studied, where and when, and we’ll compare this against the learning outcomes for your chosen course.

 For more details and an application form, visit our Credit Transfer website.

-On completion of this undergraduate course, we'll award you the Diploma of Higher Education in Social Sciences.
+On successfully completing this course, we’ll award you our Diploma of Higher Education in Social Sciences.

 Recognition in your country